Winter Storm Prep: 19 Things to Do Right Now

 Winter storm prep tips?
 You’re probably rolling your eyes.
-For Massachusetts residents, a forecast of heavy snow in January is not exactly shocking.
+For Massachusetts residents, a forecast of heavy snow is not exactly shocking.

 But lots of veteran New Englanders forget to take important steps before major storms.
 Or else they forget to remind their elderly relatives and neighbors about getting prepared.
 So.
-In advance of this weekend’s storm, consider crossing the following winter storm prep items off your list:
+In advance of the next big snowfall, consider crossing the following winter storm prep items off your list:

 In the Kitchen